teixeira27/agri-app-be/README.md

 - REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate Jakarta REST resources for your Hibernate Panache entities and repositories
 - Hibernate ORM ([guide](https://quarkus.io/guides/hibernate-orm)): Define your persistent model with Hibernate ORM and Jakarta Persistence
 - Flyway ([guide](https://quarkus.io/guides/flyway)): Handle your database schema migrations
-- Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, Jakarta Persistence)
+- Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (land, getter) and method parameters for your beans (REST, CDI, Jakarta Persistence)
 - SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern